Christmas ScoreNorth AshdownWed 27 December, 2023

 The Location ID is the same for all car parks in Ashdown Forest: 661122.

-Please note that the Conservators of Ashdown Forest retains 75% of park proceeds, which is used to maintain and improve the Forest as a public amenity.
+Please note that the Conservators of Ashdown Forest retains 75% of parking proceeds, which is used to maintain and improve the Forest as a public amenity.

 Public Transport